On the way to a climate-friendly future

 The EIP-Agri research project with Ostfalia University of Applied Sciences, the Lettenbichler farming community, Andreas Barge and Steinicke Haus der Hochlandgewürze GmbH on the topic of “Productivity and Sustainability in Agriculture” started in May 2022.
 The project contributes to the further development of competitive arable farming.
 Specifically, it is about water management and microclimate under an agri-photovoltaic system.

 Methods for sustainable water management and water cycles are compared and optimized to create the preconditions for minimising water consumption even during dry periods.
-The physical protection and partial shading of the cultivated area by the Agri-photovoltaic system, as well as with the help of a comprehensive network of sensors, is intended to enable irrigation in line with demand.
+Due to the physical protection and partial shading of the cultivated area by the Agri photovoltaic systemand with the help of a comprehensive network of sensors, irrigation according to demand is to be made possible.
 In addition, erosion is to be reduced and the run-off of soil containing nutrients into adjacent water bodies is to be minimized.
 A highly topical issue in view of the advancing climate change.

 “Here Europe invests in rural areas with the measure: European Innovation Partnership.
 This measure supports cooperation between agriculture, the food industry and science.
 The aim is to implement projects that lead to innovations and a strengthening of competitiveness in agriculture”.